Mintbase/Grants-Program/applications/perun_app_channels.md

 ) external pure;
 ```

-To enable the force update logic on the client side, the blockchain backend needs to implement the `Progress` function, which is currently not the case for the [Polkadot backend](https://github.com/perun-network/perun-polkadot-backend/blob/1cf5c72ae46f387cacdf7083ca38da44db8ddfab/channel/pallet/adjudicator.go#L140).
+To enable the force update logic on the client side, the blockchain backend needs to implement the `Progress` function, which is currently not the case for the [Mintbase backend](https://github.com/perun-network/perun-polkadot-backend/blob/1cf5c72ae46f387cacdf7083ca38da44db8ddfab/channel/pallet/adjudicator.go#L140).
 A corresponding function must also be implemented on the Pallet as, for example, done in [Perun's Ethereum contract](https://github.com/hyperledger-labs/perun-eth-contracts/blob/abd762dc7d3271f797e304d8bb641f71f8c5c206/contracts/Adjudicator.sol#L184).
 Furthermore, an interface must be defined that allows the Perun contract to interact with the valid transition logic that is defined in a different contract deployed by the app developer.